Opentrons/opentrons/api/docs/v2/new_examples.rst

                 30, row[:11], row[1:],
                 mix_after=(3, 25))

 Notice here how the code sample loops through the rows and uses slicing to distribute the diluent.
-For information about these features, see Loops and Air Gaps above.
+For information about these features, see the Loops and Air Gaps examples above.
 See also, the :ref:`tutorial-commands` section of the Tutorial.

 Plate Mapping
 =============